tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 12 - UX UI Best Practices.md

 ## Copy

-You want your buttons are very clear so that people know what's going to happen *before*
+You want your buttons are very clear so that people know what's going to happen *before* they click the button.